-It can be a confusing and overwhelming time when you don’t know much about them.
+It can be a confusing and overwhelming time when you don’t know much about auto repairs.

 Ask all the questions you have.
-Preventing vehicle issues is a great way of money.
+Preventing vehicle issues is a great way to save money.

 You don’t always need a mechanic when you have trouble with your car.
 There are a few things that you can fix easily yourself.
 Check online to find out what might be wrong with your car.
 When it’s a simple fix, do it yourself!